ihsn/DataArchivistGuide/index.rst

 record in that specific data file.

-Then establish the relations and validate them using the *Tool > Validate Relationships* in the Toolkit.
+Then establish the relations and validate them using the *Tool > Validate Dataset Relations* in the Editor.
 This automatic validation is a way to check the structural integrity of the identifier variables and assure there are no duplicates in the data.

 +--------------------------------------------------------------------+